JuliaPhysics/SolidStateDetectors.jl/docs/src/man/config_files.md

    z: #...
 ```

-All $\varphi$-periodic configurations can be calculated on the fraction of the full $2\pi$ interval, i.e. for a `120°`-periodic system
+All $\varphi$-periodic configurations can be calculated on the fraction of the full $2\pi$ interval, e.g. for a `120°`-periodic system
 ```yaml
 grid:
  coordinates: cylindrical